Alberto Chimal, Mexican writer

 “Had Alberto Chimal written the History of the human race, this world would be a much more interesting place.”Eme Equis magazine

-Chimal has explored a range of themes, formats, modes, and genres unusual for Mexican writers.
-Beyond fiction, he has published essays, theater plays, articles, translations, and two creative writing manuals.
-He also co-wrote the script for the movie 7:19, la hora del temblor (2016) with director Jorge Michel Grau.
+Beyond fiction, Chimal has published essays, theater plays, articles, translations, and two creative writing manuals.
+He also co-wrote the script for the feature film 7:19, la hora del temblor (2016) with director Jorge Michel Grau.
 It was the first realistic drama ever made about the catastrophic earthquake that devastated Mexico City in 1985, a mayor event in that country’s history.
+More film projects are forthcoming.

 Since 1993, Chimal has taught literature and creative writing; among his students, some have gone on to win national and international recognition.
 He holds a Master’s degree on Comparative Literature from the Universidad Nacional Autónoma de México (UNAM).
 Some of his works have been translated into English, French, Italian, German, Hungarian, Farsi, Hebrew, Mixe, Zapotec, Mixtec, and Esperanto.
 He lives in Mexico City with his wife, writer Raquel Castro; they both maintain a YouTube channel about books, creative writing and similar subjects.